Updated-NoCheatPlus/Docs/Settings/General.md

 ## Strings usage
 Strings are defined at the file's bottom part; you can think of them as aliases.
 A string can be used to either log something into NoCheatPlus' logging stream or execute a command.
 This enables server owners to do almost anything they wish to do upon detections.
-* `cmd` and `cmdc` are used to tell NoCheatPlus to execute a command. `cmdc` will force NoCheatPlus to recognize and use color codes.
+* `cmd` and `cmdc` are used to tell NoCheatPlus to execute a command action.
+The latter will force NoCheatPlus to recognize and use color codes (`&`).
 * `log` is used to tell NoCheatPlus to only log a message.
 <br>The template for strings is as it follows:</br>
 ![StringsExplenation](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Resources/StringsExplenation.gif)